dinokage/game-buddy/README.md

 # game-buddy
-An online aspplication which helps the user find a gaming companion based on the chosen parameters.
+An online application which helps the user find a gaming companion based on the chosen parameters.